Your child can start in September and will be placed in the appropriate program based on age, see below.

-Our standard is 2 staff for a class of 12 students but at some locations we have a class as small as 6 children with 2 staff
+Our standard setup is 2 staff for a class of 12 students.

 How much are the fees?

-Tuition Fees range from $175-$575/month.
-There is also a one-time registration fee that covers all your supplies.
+Tuition Fees also differ as a result of direct government grants and subsidies parents qualify for.
+There is also a one-time registration fee that covers the cost of registration and all your supplies and materials.